 Obligations of Directors, Supervisors and Seniors Officers

-The Company Law stipulation stipulates obligations, also known as fiduciary duties, to senior executives, the board of directors and board of supervisors to the company.
+Also, Company Law stipulation stipulates obligations, also known as fiduciary duties, to senior executives, the board of directors and board of supervisors to the company.
 Duties of a fiduciary are categorized under the duty of loyalty and the duty of diligence.
 The duties of loyalty are acts made according to shareholder, company and creditor’s interests and are a conscience-based obligation, characterised by moral consciousness.
-The duty of diligence, also called the duty of care, is a requirement for the directors, supervisors and senior officers to act with goodwill, caution and reasonable care.
+The duty of diligence is referred as the duty of care.
+It is a requirement for the directors, supervisors and senior officers to act with goodwill, caution and reasonable care.
 Any director or senior officer in violation of any law, administrative regulation, or the articles of association in the course of performing his duties, shall be borne the damages and compensation of such violations.
 Equally, acts of the director(s), supervisor(s) or senior officer(s) constituting as a crime shall face criminal liabilities.

 Negligence of Duties